vuejs/awesome-vue/README.md

   - [Jobinja](https://jobinja.ir) A Job Board and career platform operating in Iran.
   - [滚蛋吧！莆田系](https://putianxi.github.io/) Show all Putian hostiptal information
   - [Jobi : Recruiting Platform ](https://www.jobi.tn/)
+  - [Citymoods](http://citymoods.cc) Track the pusle of your city.
+See the moods of its tweets

 - #### Interactive Experiences